rhysnewell/Lorikeet/README.md

 #### Evolve
 Evolve will produce dN/dS values within coding regions based on the possible variants found along the reference.
 These dN/dS values only take single nucleotide polymorphisms into account but INDELs can still be reported.

+#### Summarize
+Produce a SNP summary report for each contig in the provided MAG